VIC.GOV.AU | Policy and Advisory Library

 • Early education programs operate in a defined group of specialist schools.

-• Early education programs provide supports for young children who have a disability or developmental delay.
+• Early education programs provide group-based learning for preschool age children who have a disability or developmental delay.

 • Supports are supplementary to kindergartens or other early childhood services and are separate from the National Disability Insurance Scheme (NDIS).